danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 [^shiffman1]: See "Two-dimensional Arrays" written for the Processing Community: https://processing.org/tutorials/2darray/.
 [^shiffman2]: See the video intruction on 2D Arrays in p5.js: https://www.youtube.com/watch?v=OTNpiLUSiB4.

+[these need to just operate as references I think /g]
+[^Smart]: See the artwork *WUOUS* by Anders Visti and Tobias Stenberg with an implementation of *Langton's Ant* to question the procedural logic of so-called 'smart cities': https://andersvisti.dk/work/wuos-2019.
-[^Watz]: Marius Watz.
-(2007).
-"Beautiful Rules: Generative models of creativity" in The Olhares de Outono.
-Video. https://vimeo.com/26594644
+[^Watz]: For instance, generative artist Marius Watz would suggest that "autonomy is the ultimate goal".
+Marius Watz (2007).
+"Beautiful Rules: Generative Models of Creativity", in *The Olhares de Outono* (2007), https://vimeo.com/26594644.
 [^Steps]: See the web-based step by step running of the Langton's Ant which is implemented by Barend Köbben in 2014. https://kartoweb.itc.nl/kobben/D3tests/LangstonsAnt/.

-[^Smart]: See the artwork *WUOUS* by Anders Visti and Tobias Stenberg with the implementation of the Langton's Ant to question the so-called smart cities here: https://andersvisti.dk/work/wuos-2019

 [^Moreira]: Andrés Moreira, Anahí Gajardo and Eric Goles.
 “Dynamical Behavior and Complexity of Langton’s Ant.” *Complexity* 6, no. 4 (March 2001): 46–52. https://doi.org/10.1002/cplx.1042.